Classwide Positive Behavior Interventions and Supports

 A Paperback Original + e-Book (PDF) ?

 vital classroom management resource, this book shows how to implement positive behavior interventions and supports (PBIS) in K-12 classrooms, regardless of whether PBIS is adopted schoolwide.
 The primary focus is universal (Tier 1) support for all students.
 Practical, step-by-step guidelines are provided for structuring the classroom environment, actively engaging students in instruction, teaching positive expectations, and establishing a continuum of strategies to reinforce positive behavior and respond to inappropriate behavior.
 Numerous real-world examples and learning exercises are included.
-In a large-size format with lay-flat binding for easy photocopying, the book includes reproducible
+In a convenient large-size format, the book includes reproducible

 “This easy-to-read, accessible book lays out the critical elements of a complex process in a way that will help classroom teachers establish an effective environment to support all learners.
 The book will also be useful for veteran school teams who are currently implementing schoolwide PBIS and who are looking for systems and evidence-based practices to extend their supports into classrooms.
 Among the multitude of books on classroom and behavior management, this one stands out.
 It should become a required course text.”—Tim Lewis, PhD, Department of Special Education, University of Missouri